threeskimo/Remnant-2-Armor-Calculator/README.md

 ## Why?

-If you are familiar with how Remannt II's armor system works, weight is directly related to your character’s Speed and Stamina.
+If you are familiar with how Remnant II's armor system works, weight is directly related to your character’s Speed and Stamina.
 Each armor has a certain Weight number, and you will receive a stamina cost penalty if the total Weight value exceeds a certain threshold.
 Generally, you want to keep your character as light as possible without sacrificing your defense.
 The thresholds are as follows:

 * **Light:** <=25 – You receive no Stamina Cost Penalty and can perform fast dodges.
 * **Normal:** 26-50 – You get 25 percent of the Stamina Cost Penalty and can dodge normally.